 As part of the American Rescue Plan Act of 2021, the U.S. Department of Treasury has allocated the Coronavirus State and Local Fiscal Recovery Funds (CSLFRF) to eligible States, counties, and cities across the U.S. to provide direct economic assistance for workers, families, small businesses, and industries.
 Cumberland County, as one of the recipients of CSLFRF funds, held a series of public meetings to obtain input from the community residents in identifying priority needs.
 In addition, a consultant was hired to prepare a gap analysis report and a Three-Year Homelessness Strategic Plan for the County to implement strategies to addressing the needs of homelessness in the community.
-One of the priorities identified in the community.
+One of the priorities identified in the gap analysis report was the need for more shelter beds for persons experiencing homelessness in the community.